David Happold: Career

 David Happold is the son of Frederick Crossfield (1893-1971) and his wife Dorothy Vectis Happold, née Halbach.
 From 1947 to 1955, he attended Bishop Wordsworth's School in Salisbury, where his father was a headmaster from 1928 to 1960.
+In 1955 - 1957, he spent two years on National Service, and after he obtained his officer's commission, he was posted (as a subaltern) to the 3rd Battalion of The Kings African Rifles in Kenya.
 In 1957, he matriculated at Peterhouse, University of Cambridge, where he earned his Bachelor of Arts degree in 1960 (Master of Arts 1965).
 In 1960 he went to Canada, where he attended the University of Alberta in Edmonton until 1963; here he conducted field research on the ecology and distribution of mosquitoes near Flatbush and Athabasca.
 In April 1963, he submitted his PhD thesis entitled Studies on the ecology of mosquitoes in the boreal forest of Alberta.

 In July 1963 he accepted a position at the University of Khartoum, where he changed his interests to mammalogy.
 During the three years he spent in Khartoum, he travelled the semi-desert regions of Sudan and studied small mammals.
 Most of his research included ecological studies of the lesser Egyptian jerboa (Jaculus jaculus) and the greater Egyptian gerbil (Gerbillus pyramidum).